 Removing a User Account

-You can remove a user from your organization.
+You can remove a user from your zone.

-From the User Accounts tab, select the checkbox for the user you want to remove.
+- From the Users tab, select the checkbox for the user you want to remove.

 Resetting Two-factor Authentication (2FA)